giannilmbd/dynare/README.md

 variable `DYNARE_BUILD_DIR` to the full path of your build tree, before running MATLAB or Octave, if you want Dynare to be able to find the preprocessor and the MEX files.

+The `-Dsuitesparse_src_path=…` option can be used to pass the path to the unpacked SuiteSparse source tree, so that the ParU MEX file can be compiled.

+The `-Dpardiso=enabled` option can be set to force the detection of Panua PARDISO in the library path and compile the corresponding MEX files.
+Conversely, `-Dpardiso=disabled` can be used to ignore it.
+The default, `-Dpardiso=auto` will compile the PARDISO MEX files if the PARDISO library is detected, otherwise it will ignore it.

 It is possible to specify various Meson options, see the Meson documentation for more details.
 Modifying options of an existing build directory can be